arvidn/libtorrent/docs/manual.rst

 *Counters* are the most flexible of metrics.
 It allows the program to sample the counter at any interval, and calculate average rates of increments to the counter.
-Some events may be rare and need to be sampled over a longer period in order to get userful rates, where other events may be more frequent and evenly distributed that sampling it frequently yields useful values.
+Some events may be rare and need to be sampled over a longer period in order to get useful rates, where other events may be more frequent and evenly distributed that sampling it frequently yields useful values.
 Counters also provides accurate overall counts.
 For example, converting samples of a download rate into a total transfer count is not accurate and takes more samples.